MicroEJ/docs/VEEWearUserGuide/android/projectSetup.rst

 Create or Import a MicroEJ Application
 --------------------------------------

-The next step is adding the module that contains the MicroEJ Application into the Gradle project.
+The next step is adding the module that contains the MicroEJ Application to the Gradle project.

 .. tabs::